nicolasksq/take-home/README.md

     └── README.md

 # Description project
-We need to create a list before start pushing contacts to mailchimp.

-So, to be respectful of the YAGNI principle, we already created the list needed, called `nicolas.andreoli`.
-As it wasn't part of the project to have CRUD endpoints for lists.
+The project syncs a contact list from mockAPI to Mailchipm.
+In order to push the contacs we've already created the list needed.

 If we want to test the behaviour running the endpoint without a list, we should either delete it using a mailchimp endpoint or changing the [DefaultListName][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L10]

 If we want to create a new list using the endpoint provided, you need to be sure that there is no list created, because our account just allows to create one list.

-After having a list created, we might to sync the contacts.
+After having a list created, you'll be able to sync the contacts, using the endpoint provided.

 There was a couple of unknowns here, such as
 - should we upload the contact if is already create? you will find this logic [here][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L91]
 - [we are searching the list ID calling `GET /lists` endpoint][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L43].
 We expect to have just one list, as it's a limitation for Mailchimp free account.